 You may want to consider getting someone to help you do this task.
 Even though it is not complicated, it will be physically hard work.
 Choose someone you enjoy spending time with and who is fit because you will be working in a small room.
 It will be uncomfortable, warm and it will take a while to complete.
 I know, I am not really selling it am I?
 Since I am being honest, be prepared to hit your head a couple of times during this process.

-Handy Squad, a London team of handy men, provided this how-to guide to ensure you board your loft like a pro.
+Handy Squad provided these DIY Loft Boarding tips to help you board your loft like a pro.
 You will need to gear up on tools for this task.
-Homebuilding & Renovating made a tool list, in which they stated you would need the following:
+We have made a tool list to help get you started:

 Loft boards are designed to fit through your loft hatch, and made from chipboard.
 Usually they are approximately 1.2m long by 32cm wide.
 Typical thickness is 18mm.